Almost five million people are facing severe food insecurity in South Sudan, according to the United Nations World Food Programme.

 But in the midst of crisis, there is hope

-Responding through Canadian Foodgrains Bank, PWS&D will be providing nutrition support to those affected by famine conditions in South Sudan.
-Nutrition feeding centres will be established, where children under five and lactating mothers can be screened for malnutrition.
-If a child is found with severe acute malnutrition—meaning they are so malnourished they are close to death—they will receive treatment with therapeutic foods.
-Lactating mothers and children with moderate acute malnutrition will also be treated, and caregivers will receive education in proper hygiene and child feeding practices.
+Responding through Canadian Foodgrains Bank, PWS&D is helping to provide nutrition support to those affected by famine conditions in South Sudan.
+Nutrition feeding centres have been established, where children under five and lactating mothers can be screened for malnutrition.
+If a child is found with severe acute malnutrition—meaning they are so malnourished they are close to death—they receive treatment with therapeutic foods.
+Lactating mothers and children with moderate acute malnutrition are being treated, and caregivers are being educated in proper hygiene and child feeding practices.
 The project will benefit 42,000 people.